Full-Length Play

 TREVOR

-And I’m thoroughly enjoying it, but don’t you think we’d each be more successful at our task in private?
+And I’m thoroughly enjoying it, but don’t you think we’d be more successful at our tasks in private?

 JERRY